Dri-water/mugglepay/README.md

 ## Features

-- Monitor USDC transfers to a specific Solana address
+- Monitor USDC transfers TO a specific Solana address
 - Webhook endpoint for Alchemy notifications
 - Query endpoint for transaction details
 - Logging system for tracking transfers